vedatechnologiesinc/.github/profile/README.md

-# 🌊 Kʀᴇɪ Systems
+# 🌊 Krei Systems

 👋️ Hello, there!
-We're a software company that's pushing the boundaries of what can be solved through computational means and with the current advancements of machines.
+We're a [software company](https://krei.systems) that's pushing the boundaries of what can be solved through computational means and with the current advancements of machines.